Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: More Discussion and Future Work

-This section further discusses the limitations of our current work and outlines potential directions for future research, in addition to \cref{sec:conclusion} of the main paper.
+This section further discusses potential extensions of our framework and directions for future research, complementing the limitations outlined in \cref{sec:conclusion} of the main paper.

-A primary limitation is that the level of detail in the output mesh is constrained by the resolution of the VecSet-based VAE.
-Although the adopted Hunyuan3D-2.1~\cite{hunyuan3d21} architecture is a powerful shape VAE, any high-frequency details from the input mesh that cannot be faithfully reconstructed through its identity encoding-decoding process will also be lost during pose transformation.
-Integrating more advanced shape representations (\eg, \cite{shen2023flexible}) presents a promising solution.

-Our framework currently focuses on shape deformation.
-While we demonstrate textured results in \cref{fig:suppl_texture}, this is achieved via a workaround using an external texture generation model.
-A natural extension of our work would be to integrate appearance features into the VecSet latent space, which would enable the seamless generation of fully-textured animations.

-Tasks such as creating newly exposed surfaces or refining parts are not always regressive.
-Our solution recovers plausible missing geometry based on patterns observed during training, rather than truly generating novel structures.
-Future work could address this by incorporating a generative module that leverages additional context, such as text prompts or reference images, similar to the approach in \cite{deng2025detailgen3d}.
+\parsection{Generative completion} Tasks such as creating newly exposed surfaces or refining absent body parts are not inherently regressive.
+Currently, our adaptive completion module recovers plausible missing geometry deterministically, relying heavily on statistical patterns observed during training rather than truly generating diverse or novel structures.
+Future work could address this limitation by upgrading this component into a generative module.
+By conditioning the synthesis on multimodal contexts, such as text prompts or reference images, the framework could enable the diverse, user-guided generation of complex structures during posing.

-Our data-driven method implicitly learns the skinning process.
-Although our training data is constructed using linear blend skinning, the framework is not limited to this method.
-With sufficient training data, it could potentially learn more complex deformation behaviors, such as muscle dynamics.
+\parsection{Multi-source shape composition} Currently, the latent posing transformer infers the target shape from a single source mesh.
+Extending the framework to accept multiple source shapes, such as assembling individual body parts from different assets or blending features from a gallery of reference poses, could facilitate more flexible and creative 3D authoring workflows through adaptive combination.

-Finally, the principles of our posing method could inspire broader applications in latent-space 3D object editing.
-An interesting future direction is to explore the use of other dense control signals, like bounding boxes, to achieve more general and versatile shape manipulation.
+\parsection{Broader latent-space editing} The principles of our latent posing method could inspire broader applications in general 3D object editing.
+Beyond skeletal articulation, exploring the use of other dense control signals, such as 3D bounding boxes, could pave the way for more versatile and generalized latent-space shape manipulation.